pramesh99/Seen-CSC780/README.md

 # Seen-CSC780

-Seen is a social media app that allows users to rate and rank movies.
-Users can make friends and see what others are watching and thinking.
+Seen is an app that allows users to rate and rank movies.
+In the future, users will be able to make friends and see what others are watching and thinking.

 Members: Preetham Ramesh